tuffy/flac-codec/README.md

 - Provides an easy reading API
   - If you need bytes, the byte reader simply implements `std::io::Read`
   - If you need samples, a `Read`-like trait for signed integers is also provided
-- Offers seekable reader variants if the underlying stream is also seekable
+- Offers seekable readers the underlying stream is also seekable

 ## Encodes Files